 Qatar’s history from WWI to the end of the 20th century reads rather like a fairy tale.
 Life in Qatar, even before the collapse of the pearl market in the 1930s, was marked by widespread poverty, malnutrition and disease.
 The arrival of oil prospectors and the establishment in 1935 of Petroleum Development Qatar, a forerunner to today’s state-run Qatar General Petroleum Corporation (QGPC), signalled the beginning of a brave new world, even though WWII delayed production of oil for another 10 years.

-On 22 February 1972 Khalifa ousted his politically apathetic kinsmen in a palace coup.
+In 1972, Khalifa ousted his politically apathetic kinsmen in a palace coup.
 Astutely, one of his first gestures was to crack down on the extravagance of the royal household.
-Celebrating the stability that his reign and increasing oil prices brought to Qatar, Sheikh Khalifa invested in Qatar, particularly in terms of developing an all-encompassing welfare state that provides free education and health care, job opportunities in the public sector and generous pensions for Qatari nationals.
+Celebrating the stability that his reign and increasing oil prices brought, Sheikh Khalifa invested in Qatar, particularly in terms of developing an all-encompassing welfare state that provides free education and health care, job opportunities in the public sector and generous pensions for Qatari nationals.